dkhundley/dkhundley-study-guides/aws-ai-practitioner.md

 - **Zero-shot prompting**: This is the concept of providing a task to an FM without any sort of specific instructions nor examples.
 - **Few-shot prompting**: As opposed to zero-shot prompting, this is when you would provide multiple examples of an expected output to help guide the FM toward your desired output.
 (Note: If you provide a single example, this is also called **one-shot prompting**.)
 - **Chain of Thought prompting**: This is the concept of asking the FM to consider its output (“think step by step”) as it is being produced.
 Oftentimes, people have found that a model is able to provide a better sense of reasoning since it has to explicitly walk itself through each step without necessarily jumping to any conclusions.

+### Amazon Q
+Generally speaking, Amazon Q is currently AWS’s initiative to bring Generative AI to all aspects of AWS.
+I honestly expect this to evolve beyond Q over time, but for now, the exam covers the bulleted information below.

+- **Available models**: As of today, you may only use models from within AWS Bedrock for the Amazon Q services.
+This specifically means that using the OpenAI models are not allowed today.
+- **Amazon Q Business**: This is a GenAI assistant for your business, such as providing summaries, generating content, and performing routine tasks.
+In order to make use of this service, you WILL have to expose your company or personal information to the service!!
+It can connect to 40+ different services (e.g. S3, RDS, Aurora) via data connectors.
+You can also use 3rd party plugins.
+Users are managed with IAM.
+- **Amazon Q Apps**: This is a subservice of Amazon Q Business.
+It is designed to allow a user to create a web-based application using natural language.
+    - David’s note: I’m sure this service will significantly improve over time, but as of today, I can say with confidence that most companies probably don’t want to use this service.
+This is because many companies, especially larger corporations, adhere to UX standards, like specific Hex values for colors and the like.
+Strictly enforcing those UX standards can be a tricky thing to do, and relying on AI to do that today is not the most prudent decision.
+(Again, I expect my opinion to change over time as the AI technology improves!)
+- **Amazon Q Developer**: Amazon Q Developer can answer questions about AWS documentation and resources in your AWS account.
+(E.g. “List all my AWS Lambda functions.”)
+Another facet of Amazon Q Developer also works as an AI code companion similar to GitHub Copilot.